 Midnight is also probably the most significant hour of the day for the supernatural — in other words, Midnight Is Magic

 .
 Ghosts, magical creatures etc. all set their clock by it; typically the time between sundown and midnight is when they are free to roam the Earth.
 Or it can be from midnight to dawn.
 Another famous variant is known as "the Witching Hour

 ", a general concept that magic and supernatural is at its strongest around midnight through 1 a.m.

-Note that if a myth about midnight events pre-dates the widespread use or standardization of clocks and time zones, then the "midnight" it refers to is most likely not
+Note that if a myth about midnight events pre-dates the widespread use of clocks, then the "midnight" it refers to is most likely not

 instantaneous, but simply indicates the middle part of a night